Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

 Figure~\ref{fig-lapaxos-da} shows a complete high-level executable specification of Basic Paxos in DistAlgo, including setting up and running.
 It will be explained in examples for the language in Section~\ref{sec-lang} and discussed in more detail in Section~\ref{sec-basic-understanding}.
 The overall structure has two main aspects: \begin{itemize}

-\item Figure~\ref{fig-lapaxos-paper} corresponds to the body of \co{run} in \co{Proposer} (lines 5-13), the two \co{receive} definitions in \co{Acceptor} (lines 17-24), and the \co{await} condition in \co{Learner} (lines 28-30), including selecting ``a proposal number'' in Phase 1a to be self (line 5), as is commonly used, and taking ``any value'' in Phase 2a to be any integer in 1..100 (line 11), for simplicity.
+\item Figure~\ref{fig-lapaxos-paper} corresponds to the body of \co{run} in \co{Proposer} (lines 5-13), the two \co{receive} definitions in \co{Acceptor} (lines 17-24), and the \co{await} condition in \co{Learner} (lines 28-30), including selecting ``a proposal number'' in Phase 1a to be self (line 5), as is commonly used, and taking ``any value'' in Phase 2a to be any integer in 1..100 as the set of allowed values (line 11), for simplicity.

-\item The rest puts all together, plus setting up processes, starting them, and outputting the result.
+\item The rest puts all together, plus setting up processes, starting them, and outputting the result of the execution.

 \end{itemize} Note that Figure~\ref{fig-lapaxos-paper}, and thus Figure~\ref{fig-lapaxos-da}, specifies only one round of the two phases for each process.
 Section~\ref{sec-basic-understanding} discusses successive rounds that help increase liveness.